playhard21/Simulated-image-data/README.md

 #### 3c.Labeling and run the traning set

 For labeling we used the [tool](https://github.com/tzutalin/labelImg).
-Labeling is done just by runnig the python code.
+Labeling is done just by runnig the python code and selecting the object and labeling it with the class name.

 <p align="center">
   <img src="Images/3.JPG" width="750" title="Image labeling tool">